State of the Addiction Treatment Field: Where We Are and Where We Need to Go

 The following article is based on the presentation I gave at the Evolution of Addiction Treatment Conference in Los Angeles, February 2-5, in a Keynote Panel Presentation entitled “State of the field address: Where we are and where we need to go.”
 I was one of seven presenters.
 We each had up to 15 minutes.
 The entire presentation lasted two hours, including a brief discussion period at the end.
 The two presenters before me were not proposing the radical changes I was, so I began by addressing the fact that my presentation was likely to be an outlier in this group.

-I want to focus primarily on where we need to go.
+In this piece on the State of the Addiction Treatment Field, I want to focus primarily on where we need to go.
 If you work from a disease model, 12-step, abstinence only framework, what I’m about to say may seem wrong.
 Completely wrong.
 Outrageously wrong.

 Fortunately, most of what I’m proposing we do is already being done successfully, but typically in other countries.
 Further, many of these ideas also have significant scientific evidence to support then.
 Given that the US has one of the worst substance problems in the world, how other countries address this issue is worth considering.